There are several ways you can remotely access the departmental Linux systems (which include various compute systems and desktops).

 Text only session

 If you just want a text terminal session you can connect via ssh to the machine gate.maths.ox.ac.uk (see the ssh key fingerprints page as it may prompt to accept the key).
+Note gate is intended as a gateway into the system and does not have much local software.
+You may thus wish to ssh from there to a particular compute or desktop machine.
 You can combine this with GNU screen to allow you to disconnect and reconnect to a running text session.